-The ability to make sound judgments and see common dangers is impaired, making the user susceptible to personal injury.
-It is possible for users to suffer acute anxiety and depression after an LSD "trip."
+The ability to make sound judgments and see common dangers is impaired, making the person susceptible to personal injury.
+It is possible for people to suffer acute anxiety and depression after an LSD "trip."
 Hallucinogen Persisting Perception Disorder, which may include fragmentary recurrences of certain aspects of the drug experience or "flashbacks" have been reported days, and even months, after taking the last dose.

 Longer, more intense "trip" episodes may occur with larger doses.
-Serious psychological harm can occur after administration, including fear, depression, anxiety, and paranoia, and can be long-lasting.
+Serious psychological harm can occur after administration, including fear, paranoia, depression, and anxiety, and can be long-lasting.
 Death after LSD use is rare.